Leica Noctivid 10x42 review

 Origin of sample: Leica demo pool/official test weeks

-The Leica Ultravid 7x42HD Plus is my master binocular.
+The Leica Ultravid 7x42HD Plus is is one of my favourite binoculars ever.
 While it looks underspecced on paper, its images are truly stunning - probably because Leica concentrated on what is really important - contrast, colour, ease of view, compactness.
 You cannot fake such quality.
-I enjoy this glass almost every day, it made my life more beautiful.
 I came to love the Leica way of balancing best qualities in a small package.

 Ergonomy: For my taste, a huge step back from the Ultravids.
-Firstly, space between the barrels is too small to have a firm grip on both barrels with hands in one line, unlike in a Zeiss SF or Swarovision 8x32.
-On the other hand, the double hinge bulk will prevent the firm grip I have on an Ultravid or Nikon EDG.
-Secondly, and more importantly, the focuser is way to close to the barrels.
+Firstly, space between the barrels is too small to have a firm grip on both barrels with hands in one line, unlike in a Zeiss SF.
+Secondly, and more importantly, the focuser is way to close to the oculars.
 As I don´t want to bend my index finger to reach the focuser I am forced to hold the glass like this: Left hand close to the objectives, right hand close to the focuser.
-Well, it works and I would not mourn forever, but this is far from the simple, efficient ergonomy of an Ultravid or Nikon EDG.
+Well, it works and I would not mourn forever, but this is far from the simple, efficient ergonomy of an Ultravid, Nikon EDG or Swaro SLC.

 The double hinge is mostly about giving prospective buyers the impression that this is a serious Swarovision contender.